Book - Etobicoke Remembered

 NOTE: Due to Covid-19, these items are temporarily unavailable for pick-up and must be sent by Canada Post.
 Thank you for your patience and support during these difficult times.

 Exploring Etobicoke’s history has been an all-consuming hobby for author Robert (Bob) A. Given for over 70 years.

 In 1950, Bob wrote The Story of Etobicoke for the Township of Etobicoke to commemorate their Centennial.
 His column, “Etobicoke in Pictures”, appeared in the local Etobicoke Press from 1955 to 1960.
-In 1958, he was a founding member of the Etobicoke Historical Society where he is still an active member.
+In 1958, he was a founding member of the Etobicoke Historical Society.
 Bob was named to the Etobicoke Hall of Fame in 1974 and was the recipient of the Etobicoke Historical Society’s Jean Hibbert Memorial Award in 1983 and again in 2008.
 Researching and writing Etobicoke Remembered, has been a labour of love that has spanned 15 years.
 Bob has lived in Etobicoke since 1931 and, with his wife Joyce, has made the Sunnylea area home since 1949.